dimerapp/dimer-vue/README.md

 ```

 #### getDoc(permalink)
-Get contents for a `doc` with it's permalink and for a given version.
+Get contents for a `doc` with its permalink and for a given version.

 ```js
 const version = this.Dimer